Saylorville Lake, Johnston, Iowa

 Des Moines Water Works withdraws water directly from the Des Moines River at Prospect Park and from two wells below the riverbed south of Sycamore Access.
 Des Moines Water Works supplies potable water to over 500,000 customers in the Des Moines metropolitan area.

 A report completed in 2014 indicated the 1982 usable storage estimate of 14,900 acre feet had been reduced to 11,940 acre feet of usable storage due to sedimentation in the reservoir.
 Computer simulations indicate that water supply reliability of 99% is still maintained, but with a slight decrease in the ability to release water to meet downstream water quality targets.
 Sediment surveys are performed every 7-10 years to assess the current storage capability.
 Sedimentation resurveys use GIS methods paired with bathymetric surveys and LiDAR.

-Contract in effect for the life of the project.
-The contract was originally entered into May 26th, 1982.
+Contract is effect for the life of the project.
+The contract was originally entered into May 26, 1982.
 The State of Iowa has paid the joint-use construction costs.
 Annual O&M costs are still required from the State of Iowa.

 OM - Operations and Maintenance

 |Estimated Total Project Cost